YannDubs/Neural-Process-Family/jupyter/_build/html/_sources/text/LNPFs.md

 Samples from posterior predictive of an ConvCNP for CelebA $32\times32$, MNIST, ZSMM.
 ```

-[REVERT PLOTS OF CONVLNP, i made a small modifiviation which looks bad...]
+[REVERT PLOTS OF CONVLNP, I made a small modificiation which looks bad...]

 ### Issues of LNPFs